POLK SOIL AND WATER CONSERVATION DISTRICT

 get to know Lindsay

 Greetings Polk County!
-I am a newly elected Director and took office in January, 2023.
 Although new to the roles and responsibilities as a District Director, conservation is at the core of my mission.
 I have worked for the Confederated Tribes of Grand Ronde’s Natural Resources Department since 2010 in the Fish and Wildlife Program.
 My current position is Restoration Ecologist and in this role, I manage nearly 2,500 acres designated as fish and wildlife habitat and permanently protected by conservation easements.
 I regularly coordinate with local partners, non-governmental organizations, and government agencies to protect, restore, and enhance habitats both on and off Tribal lands.

 Professional accomplishments include: staffing restructure for 2 new Tribal Fish & Wildlife Program positions; developed 9 management plans, secured approvals, & implemented plans; built new partnerships & strengthened existing relationships; implemented complex restoration projects; managed large scale & complex budgets; brought in over $2.3M dollars in restoration funds from multiple sources including federal, state, local, & non-profit agencies.